JClaustre/Bltz-0D/README.md

 		unzip file.zip -d destination_folder

 * In the folder, a makefile is included.
-Modifie it with your own compiler (gcc by default) and compile it by using the terminal consol :
+Modify it with your own compiler (gcc by default) and compile it by using the terminal consol :

 		make makedirectories
 		make

-* /!\ Inside of the folder "datFile", make sure you have a folder named "Rstart", else create it!

 * /!\ In the same folder ("datFile"), you should have a file called "input_he".
 This file is needed to define (and read) the simulation